The-Strategy-Unit/nhp_mitigator_comparisons_app/README.md

 You must set some environmental variables before you can run the app locally on your machine.
 To do this, add an `.Renviron` file to the project directory that contains the variables named in the `.Renviron.example` file.
 You can ask a member of the Data Science team to help populate this file.
 Note that you don't technically need to provide the `CONNECT_API_KEY` variable if you're using RStudio and have already [configured your publishing account](https://docs.posit.co/connect/user/publishing-rstudio/).

 Remember to restart your session or run `readRenviron(".Renviron")` after you've updated your `.Renviron` file.
+If you're having authorisation issues (e.g. a 403 is being returned), try clearing your tokens with `AzureAuth::clean_token_directory()` and try again.

 #### Run the app